orbisgis/h2gis/docs/dev/ST_NumInteriorRings.md

 ### Description

-Returns the number of interior rings of `geom`.
+Return the number of interior rings of the first `POLYGON` in the geometry.
+This will work with both `POLYGON` and `MULTIPOLYGON`.
+Return `NULL` if there is no polygon in the geometry.

 <!-- This function does not seem to be SFS.
 Is it SQL-MM? -->